 History Of Electricity In Pakistan :

-Pakistan has been facing the energy crisis since her Inception in 1947 to the present day.
+Pakistan has been facing the energy crisis since its Inception in 1947 to the present day.
 The energy crisis still lies but it has been reduced from the past.
-In 1947 Pakistan’s head the capacity to produce only 60 megawatts for her 31.5 million people and the rest was imported from India.
+In 1947 Pakistan’s had the capacity to produce only 60 megawatts for her 31.5 million people and the rest was imported from India.
 Pakistan’s capacity to produce electricity from high idle sauce in 1947 stood at 10.7 Megawatt.
 As time passed energy demand grew and Pakistan established the Atomic Energy Research Center in 1956 to meet its energy needs.
 In 1958 energy generation capacity rose to 115 Megawatt through nuclear power generation.

 As time passed the Government of Pakistan realized the importance of the development of the Energy Sector and hence Water and Power Development Authority (WAPDA) was created in 1959 to handle the growing energy needs of the country.
 A sound infrastructure was laid to meet energy demand and it worked smoothly till the 1980s, after which the energy crisis started to emerge.